 - and so much more

-Imagify is a free WordPress plugin that optimizes your images without any loss in quality.
+ShortPixel is an essential WordPress plugin that optimizes your images without any loss in quality.

 Proper image optimization is a huge factor in speeding up your website.
-Imagify reduces the filesize of your images without jeopardizing quality.
+ShortPixel reduces the file size of your images without jeopardizing quality.

 - Optimizes ALL image sizes